pizofreude/TheFEAMan/docs/index.md

 ## Contributing

 Contributions to this repository are welcome.
-If you find a bug or have a suggestion for improvement, please submit an issue or pull request.
+If you find a bug or have a suggestion for improvement, please submit an issue or pull request.  <br>

 ## License

 This repository is licensed under the MIT License.
-See the [LICENSE file](LICENSE) for more information.
+See the [LICENSE file](https://github.com/pizofreude/TheFEAMan/blob/main/LICENSE) for more information.  <br>